JAlcocerT/JAlcocerT/content/blog/hardw-pc-laptop-x13.md

 ## FAQ

 Enter the **boot menu** of the Lenovo Thinkpad x13 g2 by **pressing F12**

+> Remember to go into BIOS -> Disable Secure Boot if you plan to install a new OS into the x13

 And use the **keyboard lights** by pressing **Fn+Space**